FatherNelson/clearblade-insecure/README.md

 The sample apps demonstrates registry and device creation for ClearBlade IoT Core.
 The [samples](./clearblade-cloud-iot/samples) folder contains all the Java samples that demonstrate an overview of the ClearBlade IoT Core platform.

-Note that before you can run the sample, you must configure your development environment as described in the Quickstart above or the [samples](./clearblade-cloud-iot/samples) folder.
+Note that before you can run the sample, you must configure your development environment and terminal as described in the Quickstart above or the [samples](./clearblade-cloud-iot/samples) folder.

 Before running the samples, you can set the `CLEARBLADE_CONFIGURATION`, `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables to avoid passing them to the sample every time you run it.

-## Setup
+### Installation and setup

 Run the following command to install the libraries and build the sample with
 Maven: